nllz/IRTF-HRPC/draft-research.md

 {{Berners-Lee}}

+    "The Internet isn't value-neutral, and neither is the IETF."

+{{RFC3935}}

 This document aims to expose the relation between protocols and human rights, propose possible guidelines to protect the Internet as a human-rights-enabling environment in future protocol development, in a manner similar to the work done for Privacy Considerations in {{RFC6973}}, and to increase the awareness in both the human rights community and the technical community on the importance of the technical workings of the Internet and its impact on human rights.

 Open, secure and reliable connectivity is necessary (although not sufficient) to excercise the human rights such as freedom of expression and freedom of association, as defined in the Universal Declaration of Human Rights {{UDHR}}.
 The Internet aims to be a global network of networks that provides unfettered connectivity to all users at all times and for any content {{RFC1958}}.
 This objective of stimulating global connectivity contributes to the Internet's role as an enabler of human rights.
 Next to that, the strong commitment to security {{RFC1984}} {{RFC3365}} and privacy {{RFC6973}} {{RFC7258}} in the Internet's architectural design contribute to the strengthening of the Internet as a human rights enabling environment.
 One could even argue that the Internet is not only an enabler of human rights, but that human rights lie at the basis of, and are ingrained in, the architecture of the network.
 Internet connectivity increases the capacity for individuals to exercise their rights, the core of the Internet, its architectural design is therefore closely intertwined with the human rights framework {{CathFloridi}}.
 The quintessential link between the Internet's architecture and human rights has been argued by many. {{Bless}} for instance argues that, 'to a certain extent, the Internet and its protocols have already facilitated the realization of human rights, e.g., the freedom of assembly and expression.
 In contrast, measures of censorship and pervasive surveillance violate fundamental human rights.' {{Denardis15}} argues that 'Since the first hints of Internet commercialization and internationalization, the IETF has supported strong security in protocol design and has sometimes served as a force resisting protocol-enabled surveillance features.'
 By doing so, the IETF enabled the manifestation of the right to privacy, through the Internet's architecture.
 Additionally, access to information gives people access to knowledge that enables them to help satisfy other human rights, as such the Internet  increasingly becoming a pre-condition for human rights rather than a supplement.

 Openness of communications of the technical design fostered freedom of communication as a core value, however as the scale and the commercialization of the Internet grew, topics like access, rights and connectivity are forced to compete with other values.
 Therefore, important human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
-And, the other way around, not protecting human right enabling characteristics could also result in (partial) loss of functionality and connectivity, and other inherent parts of the Internet's architecture.New protocols, particularly those that upgrade the core infrastructure of the Net, should be designed to continue to enable fundamental human rights.
+And, the other way around, not protecting human right enabling characteristics could also result in (partial) loss of functionality and connectivity, and other inherent parts of the Internet's architecture.
+New protocols, particularly those that upgrade the core infrastructure of the Net, should be designed to continue to enable fundamental human rights.

 The IETF has produced guidelines and procedures to ensure and galvanize the privacy and security of the network in protocol development.
 This document aims to explore the possibility of the development of similar procedures for guidelines for human rights considerations to ensure that protocols developed in the IETF do not have an adverse impact on the realization of human rights on the Internet.
 By carefully considering the answers to the questions posed in the final part of this document, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats.

+This document has been developed within the framework of the Human Rights Protocols Considerations Research Group, based on discussions on the hrpc mailinglist and during hrpc sessions, where this document also has been extensively discussed.
+The draft in its current form and iteration has received five in-depth reviews, and received many comments.
+The authors believe that the issues that have been raised by the reviewers have been addressed.

 Vocabulary used
 ===============

 In the discussion of human rights and Internet architecture concepts developed in computer science, networking, law, policy-making and advocacy are coming together {{Dutton}},{{Kaye}}, {{Franklin}}.
 The same concepts might have a very different meaning and implications in other areas of expertise.
-In order to foster a constructive interdisciplinary debate, and minimize differences in interpretation, the following glossary is provided.
+In order to foster a constructive interdisciplinary debate, and minimize differences in interpretation, the following glossary is provided, building as much as possible on existing definitions, and where these were not available definitions have been developed.

 Accessibility
 : Full Internet Connectivity as described in {{RFC4084}} to provide unfettered access to the Internet